OpenGeoVis/espatools/docs/index_base.rst

    :target: https://gendocs.readthedocs.io/en/latest/?badge=latest)
    :alt: Documentation Built by gendocs

-An open-source Python package for simple loading of Landsat imagery as NumPy arrays. `Learn more about the API`_.
+An open-source Python package for simple loading of Landsat imagery as NumPy arrays.
 This website hosts the code documentation for the ``espatools`` python package found on `GitHub`_ and `PyPI`_.
 This website documents the code so that users have a convenient and familiar means of searching through the library to understand the backend of the features they are using.

 .. _GitHub: https://github.com/OpenGeoVis/espatools/
 .. _PyPI: https://pypi.org/project/espatools/

-.. _Learn more about the API: https://espatools.readthedocs.io/en/latest/

 Install
 -------